UBC-MDS/DSCI_554_mbpm/CONTRIBUTING.md

 ## How to Contribute

-The easiest way to contribute is to file an issue or open a pull request telling us about a spelling mistake, some awkward wording, a factual error, or an update you think is worth while.
+Team members will be assigned project task each week using `GitHub's` issue tracker.

+All contributions by team members will be made by working on a local version, either a forked repository or personal branch, and then submitting a pull request for the group to review.
+If there are suggestions for improvements a review of the pull request will be made to inform the author and the rest of the group.

-To increase the chances that your contributions are incorporated into the project follow the following guidelines:
+To increase the chances that the contributions are incorporated into the project we agree on the following guidelines:
 1. Meaningful `commit` messages
 2. Any code follows the [tidyverse](https://style.tidyverse.org/) style guide

-Now, you are just waiting on us.
-The project administrators will endeavor to reply to issues and review pull requests within three business days.
-For pull requests, we may recommend changes or improvements to be made before accepting your work.
+The group will endeavor to reply to issues and review pull requests within three business days.

-For a pull request to be merged it must be accepted by two of the project administrators identified below.
+For a pull request to be merged it must be reviewed and accepted by two other group members identified below.

 | Administrator | Github Handle |
 |--------------|---------------|